Skip to content

 Planning your family visit

-• You’ll find baby changing with the toilets next to our stable courtyard, turning right just before you get to the main reception.
+• Baby changing facilities can be found in the toilets next to the Stable Courtyard, turning right just before you get to the main visitor reception.

-• We welcome breastfeeding everywhere at Felbrigg, including in our tea-room and can provide hot water for making up bottles.
+• Breastfeeding is welcome everywhere at Felbrigg, including in our tea-room where hot water can be provided for making up bottles.

 • High chairs are available in the tea-room.

-• If you fancy a picnic, you’ll find benches in the meadow area in front of the stable courtyard.
-You’re also welcome to picnic on a blanket in the grounds.
+• Picnic benches and accessible benches are in the meadow area in front of the Stable Courtyard.
+You’re also welcome to picnic in the grounds.

-• There are plenty of buggy-friendly paths around the gardens and parkland.
-Don’t hesitate to ask a member of the welcome team for hints and tips.
+• Buggy-friendly paths are in place around the gardens and parkland.
+Don’t hesitate to ask a member of the welcome team for tips.

 The estate awaits!
-Free to visit, head out and explore some of the 520-acres streched out before you.
+Free to visit, head out and explore some of the 520-acres stretched out before you.

-Borrow a tracker pack from Visitor Reception, stuffed full of binoculars and animal track sheets, and follow the 2.6-mile circular church and ice house trail, or go off-track and let your senses lead the way.
+Borrow a Tracker Pack from Visitor Reception, stuffed full of binoculars and animal track sheets, and follow the 2.6-mile circular church and ice house trailor let your senses lead the way as you explore the woodland, parkland and around the lake.

 Eating with us?

-The Squire’s Pantry tea-room in the courtyard serves kids picnic bags, soups, sandwiches, jacket potatoes and a delicious range of cakes and drinks to take away.
+The Squire’s Pantry tea-room in the Stable Courtyard serves kids picnic bags, light meals, fresh bakes, ice creams and drinks.
 Please check the opening hours before your visit.

 Discover more at Felbrigg